Portavita/portavita.github.io/_posts/2018-06-23-blog_influxdb_vs_postgresql..markdown

 Also the cardinality of timeseries collected probably plays a big role here, therefore would be interesting to see how things go in those cases.
 Not to mention the famous and a bit still obscure to me compaction of data.

-Now some InfluxDB fanatics might say: you can cluster InfluxDB! it can scale!
+Now some InfluxDB fanatics might say: you can cluster InfluxDB!
+It can scale!

 Nope.
 That's a common misconception...
 You can scale only if you use a commercial version which is closed source.
 To me the open and the closed versions are 2 different kind of animals.

-Not-a-big-fun-of-closed-source.
+Not-a-big-fan-of-closed-source.
 Period.

 On the other hand, PostgreSQL table partitioning in our specific case comes at huge help, and old data might be archived or streamed on a secondary PostgreSQL DWH machine.